 Callie glanced down at the peach square of paper in her hands.
 We REdeliver for you! the paper promised.
 She shook her head.
 She wasn’t waiting for redelivery.

 Another clerk called out and the line shifted again.
 A sextet of antique ceiling fans whirled ineffectively over their heads as a bead of sweat trickled down her spine.
 She wondered if the air conditioning was out or if the USPS was simply economizing.
 Either way, you could tell it was summer in south Florida.

 She made it to the turn-around and felt a bit encouraged.
 Not much longer now.
 She gazed at the receipt once again, her forefinger lightly tracing the address of the sender.
 Sevilla.
 She inhaled sharply.
 She knew one person in Seville.
 She couldn’t imagine what he’d sent in a parcel.

 Raised voices interrupted Callie’s thoughts.
-She looked up to see a well-dressed middle-aged woman standing at the third station who was shouting at the clerk.
+She looked up to see a well-dressed middle-aged woman shouting at the clerk at the third station.

 “What do you mean, I have to get in a different line?
 I’ve been standing here all day!”

 “Ma’am, I don’t have the form that you need.
 Would you like to get in the other line?” the clerk asked patiently.
 The man was an older black gentleman with sloping shoulders and an air of resignation.
 Callie idly wondered if he’d delivered mail on foot back in the day.

 “Well if you won’t give me the form I guess I’ll have to!” the woman snapped as she vacated the station and toddled off to the the correct line.

 Callie shook her head.
 Why do people have to be such assholes?
 She ran into her fair share of them as a teacher but she recalled her college days when she’d worked as a server in a busy restaurant.
 People have no idea…